OpenDSA/OpenDSA/RST/en/Blockchain/Ledgers.rst

 Distributed Public Ledgers
 --------------------------

-A basic public ledger is probably maintained by some central entity.
+A basic :term:`public ledger` is probably maintained by some central entity.
-The blockchain is used to guarantee that the prior transactions have not been tampered with.
+A blockchain is used to guarantee that the prior transactions have not been tampered with.
 So long as the current start hash for the blockchain is publicly known, even the central entity that controls updating the ledger